k0sproject/k0s/docs/raspberry-pi4.md

 ### Swap (Optional)

-While this is _technical optional_ if you don't have the 8GB RAM Raspberry PI for your nodes and instead have the 4GB it can be helpful to enable swap to ease some memory pressure.
+While this is _technical optional_ if you have limited RAM (like < 2GB) it can be helpful to enable swap to ease some memory pressure.

 You can create a swapfile by running the following: